Submissions

 This is Title Case.

-All manuscripts must have an English abstract.
+All manuscripts must have an English abstract and a translated title in English.
 An additional abstract in one other language is optional.

 The main points of the citation style chosen for the Journal for Language Teaching are summarised below.